jeog/TDAmeritradeAPI/README_STREAMING.md

 You can add multiple subscription instances but instances of the same type ***usually*** override older/preceding ones.

+To update a subscription you can use ADD, VIEW, or UNSUBS commands. (see below)

-To replace a subscription you can override it by adding a new subscription of the same type(this appears to work but haven't tried every possible combination so there's no guarantee) or by stopping the session and then restarting with new subscriptions.
+To replace a subscription you can override it by adding a new subscription of the same type(this appears to work but haven't tried every possible combination so there's no guarantee) or using the UNSUBS command followed by the SUBS command or by stopping the session and then restarting with new subscriptions.

-It's best to avoid doing this frequently because the session object will go through a somewhat costly life-cycle:
+It's best to avoid doing the latter because the session object will go through a somewhat costly life-cycle:
 ```
     STOP